paladini/aa-daily-reflections-database/examples/README.md

 # AA Daily Reflections - Usage Examples

 This directory contains practical examples of how to use the AA Daily Reflections database in different programming languages.
+All examples now support **4 languages**: English, Spanish, French, and **Brazilian Portuguese**.

 ## 📂 Available Examples

 ### 🐍 Python (`basic_usage.py`)
-Complete Python example with enhanced formatting and multilingual display.
+Complete Python example with enhanced formatting and multilingual display, including Brazilian Portuguese support.

 **Requirements:**
 - Python 3.6+